GITA: Graph to Visual and Textual Integration for Vision-Language Graph Reasoning

 Abstract

-Please check out our multimodal graph reasoning dataset, GITQA at GITQA Hugging Face Collection.
+Please check out our vision-language graph reasoning dataset, GVLQA at GVLQA Hugging Face Collection.

 BibTeX